jamonserrano/plumber-sass/README.md

 ### Precision
 Due to SASS's precision, rounding, and browser text engines it's entirely possible that the rendered text will not sit _exactly_ on the baseline.
 This does not corrupt the grid as the different heights set on a given element always add up to a whole gridline.

-### Chasing perfection
-Despite the above mentioned shortfalls following these guidelines will get you closer to pixel perfection:
+Following these guidelines will get you closer to pixel perfection:

 * Define grid height in pixels, or as a multiple of the base font height (e.g. 16px or 1rem).
 * Use an even grid height (e.g. 8px).